Hire Your First 24 x 7 Virtual Assistant

 Luma also follows up on tasks pending approval or incidents pending an update from the customer.

-Luma offers a rich variety of functionality
+Luma offers a rich variety of functionality and features

 Luma enables end users to report issues conveniently by communicating with it using messaging apps and other tools they are familiar with and already utilizing.